| |

 back.
 This shaped called for the appropriate

 name ARCUS (lat. = the Arc).
+It is too

 early to make claims regarding glide performance.